 $5.9 trillion: The projected amount of additional investments needed in clean energy technologies over the next 25 years to transition the world to low carbon energy and meet the goals of the Paris Climate Accord.

-0: Number of those coal plants that can be built and still keep global temperature increase below 2 degrees Celsius
+0: Coal plants that can be built and still keep global temperature increase below 2 degrees Celsius

-20: The number of (mostly European) major insurance companies that have adopted coal divestment policies, resulting in the withdrawal of at least $30 billion from the coal sector.
+22: Major insurance and reinsurance companies (European and Australian) that have adopted coal and/or tar sands divestment policies, resulting in the withdrawal of at least $30 billion from the coal sector.

-0: number of major US insurers who have committed to ending underwriting or investments in fossil fuel companies and projects
+0: Major US insurers that have committed to end underwriting or investments in fossil fuel companies and projects